adelatour11/androidtvbackground/README.md

   ```
 - Edit each python scripts with your info
     - Specify you credentials
+        - for Plex check this article on how to find your plex token https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
+        - for TMDB create an account and get you api key here there https://www.themoviedb.org/settings/api
+        - for Trakt create your account and go there https://trakt.tv/oauth/applications to create an app and retrieve your client id
+- As you run one of the script it will create a new folder and add the images automatically.
+- Each time the scripts will run it will delete the content of the folder and create new images
+- if you want to edit the overlay and background image I have included the source file as a vector format

+**If you want to edit the scripts :**
+***Plex Script***
-    - For plex media you can specify the number of poster to generate, specify if you want to include movies and tv, specify if you want latest added or latest aired items.
+- For the plex script you can specify the number of poster to generate, specify if you want to include movies and tv, specify if you want latest added or latest aired items.
 You can also edit the code to change the text position or content
+***TMDB Scripts***
 - There is two versions of the TMDB script, one without show logo and one without.
 Shows that do not have the logo on TMDB will just have the title displayed
 - You can edit the script to change the color, the text position or font
-- As you run one of the script it will create a new folder and add the images automatically.
-- Each time the scripts will run it will delete the content of the folder and create new images
-- if you want to edit the overlay and background image I have included the source file as a vector format
+- You can edit the code to change the endpoints for trending shows that is here
+      ```
+      trending_movies_url = f'{url}trending/movie/week?language=en-US'
+      trending_tvshows_url = f'{url}trending/tv/week?language=en-US'
+      ```
+  and replace it by using TMDB API Discover Endpoint
+  You can find details on Discovery endpoints here  : https://developer.themoviedb.org/reference/discover-movie or https://developer.themoviedb.org/reference/discover-tv
+  For example you can change the endpoints like this
+      ```
+      # Endpoint for shows with genre action from 2022
+      trending_movies_url = f'{url}discover/movie?include_adult=false&include_video=false&language=en-US&page=1&sort_by=popularity.desc&with_genres=80&year=2022'
+      trending_tvshows_url = f'{url}discover/tv?first_air_date_year=2022&include_adult=false&include_null_first_air_dates=false&language=en-US&page=1&sort_by=popularity.desc&with_genres=80'
+      ```
+  The genre is set by an id, you can get the list from these url https://developer.themoviedb.org/reference/genre-movie-list or https://developer.themoviedb.org/reference/genre-tv-list